What is the Randwick Campus Redevelopment?

 The Redevelopment will expand capacity by replacing and redeveloping this ageing infrastructure and supporting delivery of contemporary, responsive models of care; positioning the Campus to continue to respond to the needs of our community now and into the future.

-What is the Randwick Hospitals Campus and the Randwick Health and Education Precinct?
+What is the Randwick Hospitals Campus and the Randwick Health and Innovation Precinct?

 The Randwick Hospitals Campus includes the four major hospitals; the Prince of Wales Hospital, Royal Hospital for Women, Prince of Wales Private and the Sydney Children’s Hospital, Randwick, as well as the Eastern Suburbs Mental Health Service, NeuRA, the Bright Alliance, Black Dog Institute, Scientia Clinical Research and Ronald McDonald House